henriqueholtz/Aws-Struggle/Produtcs/Amazon CloudWatch.md

 # Amazon CloudWatch

+- Monitor instance sensitive informations only if install the agent (ex: memory);
+- Monitor performance (CPU usage; memory only with agent because is a sensitive information);
+- Each 5 minutes by default.
+You can set to 1 minute for example;
+- Allow to create alarms to send notifications;

 Amazon CloudWatch is a monitoring and observability service built for DevOps engineers, developers, site reliability engineers (SREs), and IT managers.
 CloudWatch provides data and actionable insights to monitor applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.
 This is an excellent service for building Resilient systems.

 Think resource performance monitoring, events, and alerts; think CloudWatch